propertyhive/WP-Property-Hive-StuRents/README.txt

 Updating should work like a charm; as always though, ensure you backup your site just in case.

 == Changelog ==

+= 1.0.8 =
+* Added number of active properties to feed list for exports
+* Properties on market but with StuRents box unticked will now be sent as incomplete to remove them
+* Output error should property fail to send on save

 = 1.0.7 =
 * Changed deposit amount_per value to be based on price amount_per instead of defaulting to per person